-A bit to our surprise, we have found that tastes and preferences are not universal, and that we do not design in a vacuum.
-Very often, we think we have presented something quite unique, only to run across a strikingly similar picture in a magazine.
-In some moments, we feel we are trend setting, and in others, we recognize we have succumbed to trend following.
-As designers, we are arbiters of style, and most of the time our team shares a common sensibility.
+When we describe our work, we often use words like “timeless” and “universal,” setting forth that design preferences are more similar than different.
+During the early design phases, we frequently but erroneously believe we have presented something unique and special, only to run across a strikingly similar picture in person or in a magazine.
+We both set trends and succumb to trend-following.
+We are arbiters of style and most of the time, our team shares a common sensibility.
 Our clients, on the other hand, have tastes and preferences that are comparatively diverse.
-Navigating between the current themes and aesthetics preferred by our team and each client’s sensibilities and associations is a dynamic and even, thrilling process.
-Successful projects stem from this partnership, and the more carefully we listen to and incorporate a client’s wants and needs, the better the result.
+Navigating between the current themes and aesthetics preferred by our team and each client’s sensibilities and associations is a dynamic and fluid process.
+Successful projects stem from this collaboration and integration, and the more carefully we listen to and incorporate a client’s wants and needs, the better the result.

 Listening should be easier than it is.
 Since we are retained to lead and to express our opinion, careful listening is not explicitly expected – yet it is without question our first priority.
-I rarely make it through a week without reminding a client that we are designing their home, not our own.
+I rarely make it through a week without reminding clients that we are designing their home, not our own.
 If anyone wishes to see how I choose to live, visit danielfrisch.com and pull up the pictures of “Kent Hollow.”
-I am confident that many of our clients would like to live in such a house, but I am equally certain that none should.
+I am confident that many of our clients would like to live in such a wonderful house, but I am equally certain that none should.
 Thousands of decisions go into the design of a home, and while certain projects may share design DNA, every home is unique.
-We’ve come to learn that this individualization intimidates many people.
-That which should be fun and exciting can instead be overwhelming – for reference, please see the chapter “The Tyranny of Too Much.”
-As we lead clients through the design process we try to balance our expertise and passion with theirs.
+This individualization intimidates some, and that which should be fun and exciting can instead be overwhelming – for reference, please see the chapter “The Tyranny of Too Much” about having too many decisions to make.
+As we lead clients through the design process, we try to balance our expertise and passion with theirs, while also streamlining the decisions.
 Clients wouldn’t need us if they could design their own homes, and equally true, we would have few homes to design without patrons.